I hear it all the time: How do I get my nonprofit Board to help with fundraising?

 You see, YOU know what needs to be done and you’re willing to do it.

-They’re not going to do everything you want them to do, so get clear on the basic level of participation that is acceptable.
-Then work your way up.
+They’re not going to do everything on your list, so get clear on the basic level of participation that is acceptable.

 Once you identify what you want them to do, clearly communicate it to them and work to get their buy in.

-In other words, what do THEY think participation in fundraising looks like.
+In other words, what do THEY think participation in fundraising looks like?

 I had a Board member once who thought that donating some beat-up, old trumpets counted as his participation in fundraising for the year.
 Uh, no.